-10.4 Meaning of exempt information
+409.4 Meaning of exempt information

-Exempt information means information falling within the following categories:
+Sections 100A-H and Schedule 12A Local Government Act 1972 define Eexempt information means as information falling within the following categories:

-Category Qualification Interpretation

-1. Information relating to any The exemption applies only

-individual if and so long, as in all the

-circumstances of the case,

-the public interest in

-maintaining the exemption

-outweighs the public

-interest in disclosing the

-information (see note on

-public interest at the end of

-the table).

-Information which is likely The Public Interest Test to reveal the identity of an Qual lification applies, as in 1 individual. abov ve.
-Information relating to the The Public Interest Test Any reference to "the authority" financial or business affairs Qual lification applies, as in 1 is a reference to the Council or, of any particular person (including the authority holding that information). abov ve. as the case may be, the "Fina ancial or business committee or sub-committee in affaiı rs" includes relation to whose conte emplated, as well as proceedings or documents past or current, activities. the question whether Infor mation falling within information is exempt or not para graph 3 above is not falls to be determined. exen npt information by "person" includes any public virtue e of that paragraph if it authority, company, or other is red quired to be registered legally constituted unde er - organizations and the partners (a) the Companies Act in a partnership or firm.
-2006; (b) the Friendly Societies (0) • AU 1974, (c) the Friendly Societies to reveal the identity of an individual.
-Information relating to the financial or business affairs of any particular person (including the authority holding to reveal the identity of an individual.
-Information relating to the financial or business affairs of any particular person (including the authority holding that information). affair contributed is reduced in the information in the information is reduced in the information in the information is reduced in the information in to reveal the identity of an individual.
-Information relating to the financial or business affairs of any particular person (including the authority holding that information).
+Category Qualification Explanation Interpretation 1 Information relating to any individual The exemption applies only if and so long, as in all the circumstances of the case, the public interest in maintaining the exemption outweighs the public interest in disclosing the information (see note on public interest at the end of the table).
+2 Information which is likely to reveal the identity of an individual.
 The Public Interest Test Qualification applies, as in 1 above.
+3 Information relating to the financial or business affairs of any particular person (including the authority holding that information).
+The Public Interest Test Qualification applies, as in 1 above.
 "Financial or business affairs" includes contemplated, as well as past or current, activities.
-Information falling within paragraph 3 above is not exempt information by virtue of that paragraph if it is required to be registered under - (a) the Companies Act 2006; (b) the Friendly Societies Act 1974;
+Information falling within paragraph 3 above is not exempt information by virtue of that paragraph if it is required to be registered under - The Companies Act 2006; The Friendly Societies Act 1974; The Friendly Societies Act 1992; The Industrial and Provident Societies Acts 1965 to 1978; The Building Societies Act 1986 ["registered" in relation to information required to be registered under the Building Societies Act 1986, means recorded in the public file of any building society (within the meaning of that Act).]; or Any reference to "the authority" is a reference to the Council or, as the case may be, the committee or sub-committee in relation to whose proceedings or documents the question whether information is exempt or not falls to be determined.
+"Person" includes any public authority, company, or other legally constituted organisations and the partners in a partnership or firm.

-Act 1992;

-,

-(d) the Industrial

-and Provident

-Societies Acts 1965 to

-1978;

-(e) the Building Societies

-Act 1986 ["registered"

-in relation to

-information required to

-be registered under

-the Building Societies

-Act 1986, means

-recorded in the public

-file of any building

-society (within the

-meaning of that Act).];

-or

-(f) the Charities Act

-1993.

-4. Information relating to any The Public Interest Test Any reference to "the authority" is

-consultations or Qualification applies, as in a reference to the Council or, as

-1 I l

-negotiations, or

-contemplated consultations

-or negotiations, in

-connection with any labour

-relations matter arising

-between the authority or a

-Minister of the Crown and

-employees of, or office

-holders under, the authority.

-1 above.

-the case may be, the committee

-or sub-committee in relation to

-whose proceedings or documents

-the question whether information

-is exempt or not falls to be

-determined. "labour relations

-matter"

-means-

-- the matters (a) specified in paragraphs (g) of section 218(1) of the Trade Union Labour and Relations (Consolidation) Act 1992 (matters which may be the subject of a trade dispute, within the meaning of that Act); or - (b) any dispute about a matter falling within paragraph(a) above; and for the purposes of this definition the enactments mentioned in paragraph (a) above, with the necessary modifications, shall apply in relation to officeholders under the authority as they apply in relation to employees of the authority;
+Category Qualification Explanation Interpretation The Charities Act 1993. • 4 Information relating to any consultations or negotiations, or contemplated consultations or negotiations, in connection with any labour relations matter arising between the authority or a Minister of the Crown and employees of, or office holders under, the authority.
+Qualification Explanation The Charities Act 1993.
+The Public Interest Test Qualification applies, as in 1 above.
+Any reference to "the authority" is a reference to the Council or, as the case may be, the committee or sub-committee in relation to whose proceedings or documents the question whether information is exempt or not falls to be determined. "labour relations matter" means- any of the matters specified in paragraphs (a) to (g) of section 218(1) of the Trade Union and Labour Relations (Consolidation) Act 1992 (matters which may be the subject of a trade dispute, within the meaning of that Act); or any dispute about a matter falling within paragraph (a) above; and for the purposes of this definition the enactments · · · employed under a contract of service; "Office-holder", in relation to the authority, means the holder of any paid office appointments to which are or may be made or confirmed by the authority or by any joint board on which the authority is represented or by any person who holds any such office or is an employee of the authority

-"employee" means a person employed under a contract of service;

-"office-holder", in relation to the authority, means the holder of any paid office appointments to which are or may be made or confirmed by the authority or by any joint board on which the authority is represented or by any person who holds any such office or is an employee of the authority;